-This Ferrero Rocher Cake is three chocolate cake layers, covered in Nutella buttercream and topped with hazelnut pieces, chocolate ganache, and the famous Ferrero Rocher chocolates!
+This Ferrero Rocher Cake recipe starts with a chocolate hazelnut cake, covered in Nutella buttercream and topped with hazelnut pieces, chocolate ganache, and the famous Ferrero Rocher candy!

 I am not a huge Nutella fan normally, but I absolutely feel in love with this cake!
 The moist chocolate cake layers with the Nutella buttercream and crunch of the hazelnuts bits is simply fantastic!